-April 11 is National Pet Day.
 If you consider your pet a member of the family – you’re not alone.
-In fact, as many as six out of ten pet owners consider their pets to be part of the family!
+In fact, six out of ten pet owners consider their pets to be part of the family!
 So we need to protect them too.

-Here at FixMeStick, we all adore our office puppy, Chloe.
-It’s often a team effort to keep an eye on her throughout the day to make sure she doesn’t get herself into a mess, which usually involves trying to eat garbage.
-But if you are not allowed to bring your furry friend to work, you may want to use a pet camera to keep an eye on your ‘furbaby’ from the other room while you work from home, you may want to use a pet camera!
+Here at FixMeStick, we adore our office puppy, Chloe.
+It’s often a team effort to keep an eye on her throughout the day to make sure she doesn’t get herself into a mess, which usually involves digging into office garbage.
+But if you’re not allowed to bring your furry friend to work, or you want to keep an eye on your ‘furbaby’ from the other room while you work from home, you may want to use a pet camera!

 What Are Pet Cameras?